Family Law Attorneys Fee Request Based on Need & Ability to Pay

 This code section looks at the incomes of both the husband and wife as well as the assets that each of them has control over and then decides how to achieve “parity” (equality) so that both the husband and wife have equal access to the Court and both can retain their own independent lawyer to represent them.

-Top family law attorneys in Orange County utilize these code sections often when they represent the spouse who has the lesser income.
+Family law attorneys utilize these code sections when they represent the spouse who has the lesser income.

-We all know family law matters can become expensive if you don’t manage the costs as well the emotions that can sometimes spiral out of control.
 Section 2030 of the Family Code creates a level playing field so that one spouse cannot take advantage of the other simply because of an income disparity.
-These motions however are not easy to bring and inexperienced family law attorneys often fail to provide the necessary declarations, forms and facts to support a need based fee request.
+These motions however are not easy to bring and require not just a knowledge of the law but also a specific factual basis in both the spouse’s declaration showing need as well as the attorney’s declaration showing the work that has been completed and which needs to be completed that would justify the attorney fee award.
+There are also specific forms and certain evidence that must be submitted to create a well presented attorney fee motion.
 Farzad Family Law’s attorneys have successfully brought and defended against such fee motions and we prevail the far majority of the time.

 The second way to get attorney’s fees is Family Code section 271.
 This code section doesn’t rely on the “need” of the party requesting it because it looks to award fees against a spouse that has violated the code section’s mandates.
 Those mandates are: “The court may base an award of attorney’s fees and costs on the extent to which the conduct of each party or attorney furthers or frustrates the policy of the law to promote settlement of litigation and, where possible, to reduce the cost of litigation by encouraging cooperation between the parties and attorneys.
 An award of attorney’s fees and costs pursuant to this section is in the nature of a sanction.”